umitkacar/Business_Tools/README.md

 Adaptation  : The project should be able to adapt to the changes that can be made.

+#### Comparing AGILE & SCRUM
+Agile is a continuous iteration of development and testing in the software development process.
+Scrum is an Agile process to focus on delivering the business value in the shortest time.

+Agile methodology delivers the software on a regular basis for feedback Scrum delivers the software after each sprint.

+In the Agile process, leadership plays a vital role Scrum fosters a self-organizing, cross-functional team.

+Agile involves collaborations and face-to-face interactions between the members of various cross-functional teams Scrum collaboration is achieved in daily stand up meetings.

+In Agile process design and execution should be kept simple.
+In Scrum process design and execution can be innovative and experimental.

 #### V-MODEL

 The main focus of V-Model is giving an equal weight to coding and testing.